Eugene Neely: Dartmouth

-Later years
+Later life

 After leaving Dartmouth, Neely returned to Texas and coached football at the Terrill School (now known as St. Mark's School of Texas).
 He was married shortly after returning to Texas, and he and his wife Nell had two children, Stanley (born c.
 1919) and Adele (born 1920).
 In 1920, he was living in Comanche, Texas, working as an oil dealer.
 In 1930, he was living in Dallas and working as a securities broker.
 In 1940, he was living in Dallas and working as a loan agent for life insurance.
 In 1942, he was employed by the Federal Housing Administration in Dallas.

 Neely died in Dallas on December 2, 1949, at the age of 53.